 Of all the observations I'd made in such villages there was one that had not struck me as a change: the practice of basic hygiene.
 I'd seen people brush their teeth, shampoo their hair and wash with soap — albeit using water from a well or a river.
 Seeing people washing their modern dishes with detergent had also not struck me as evidence of change.

 Then I saw these two children washing dishes in a pig pen.
 That's when I realized that the people who write the warning labels on their products don't consider every context in which their product might be used.

-The Akha are featured in our documentary, Peoples of the World: Southeat Asia.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee" to help us cover the cost of hosting our web site.
+The Akha are featured in our documentary, Indigenous Peoples of Southeast Asia.If you enjoyed reading this article, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
 Please click on the link or scan the QR code.
 Thanks!